Table Of Contents

 First Google Ads experience on my own

-Just before finishing my MBA, I realized I had to have more field experience.
-As an immigrant, I had to have the famous “Canadian experience” to build a solid career here.
+Just before finishing my MBA, I realized I needed more field experience.
+As an immigrant, I needed the famous “Canadian experience” to build a solid career here.
 But I faced a challenge: to find my first actual client, I had to show more proof of work than two university projects.
 After a few months of thinking about how to solve this situation, I realized I could match my (new) passion for online advertising with my hobby: helping nonprofit organizations.

 So I decided to volunteer for nonprofit organizations and manage their Google Grants.
 After a few months, I had set up and managed dozens of accounts, and experience was no longer a problem.
-In fact, because of the lack of specialized PPC managers, I offered my volunteer time to organizations in Canada, the United States, Brazil, and Europe.
-I got to meet amazing new people, touch multiple types of accounts, and help these organizations while building my portfolio and experience.
+In fact, because of the shortage of specialized PPC managers, I offered my time as a volunteer to organizations in Canada, the United States, Brazil, and Europe.
+I got to meet amazing new people, work with a variety of accounts, and help these organizations while building my portfolio and experience.
 It was a great ride.

 Getting the Google Ads certification

-I knew I would need my Google Ads certifications to navigate the PPC agency waters.
+I knew I would need my Google Ads certifications to navigate the waters of the PPC agency world.
 So I did.
-But I must confess, with my experience until that time, the advanced certification seemed a bit difficult, but I had it.
+But I must confess, given my experience up to that time, the advanced certification seemed a bit difficult, but I had it.

 Other PPC certifications

-Once I got my first double Google ads certification, I also got my Microsoft ads certification (Bing ads certification back then).
+Once I got my first double Google Ads certification, I also got my Microsoft Ads certification (then called Bing Ads).
 In the following years, Google would specialize their certifications, recognizing the need for specialization in the industry.
 So instead of only one basic and one advanced certification, we had five advanced (Search, Display, Video, Apps and Shopping).

 Back in 2015 (while I was on parental leave), I passed all Google ads certifications at once (one day, I was bored with the whole new parental life).